aleshaleksey/fansys23/06-abilities.md

 **Description**: Gain an extra "good save".

-**Prerequisite Table**: A character can take this boon more than once, but must have a high enough level.
+**Prerequisite Table**: A character can take this boon more than once, but must fulfil the level prerequisites.

 |Level| Max good saves| Boone Name|
 |-|-|-|